Skip to content

 What to Listen For in Spanish Audio Stories

-Spanish is often described as “phonetic,” but that does not mean beginners automatically understand native audio.
-Fast speech compresses familiar words, speakers link vowels across word boundaries, and intonation carries emotion.
+Spanish is often described as phonetic, but beginners still miss native audio.
+Fast speech compresses familiar words, speakers link vowels across boundaries, and intonation carries emotion.
 A story gives your ear a reason to notice those patterns.

 Linked vowels